 In addition to those three focus areas, the Organization provides general services relating to the array of issues facing non-profits to its members.
 The Organization has received grants for specific programs or initiatives, including advocacy support for children's issues and for assisting in the preparation of tax returns for low income working Floridians and Florida families.

 Note 2 - Summary of Significant Accounting Policies

-The Organization prepares its financial statements using the accrual basis of accounting, which is generally accepted.
+The Organization prepares its financial statements using the accrual basis of accounting, which is in accordance with generally accepted accounting principles.

 Revenue Recognition